Chevrolet Corvette (C8)

 The Chevrolet Corvette (C8) is the eighth generation of the Corvette sports car manufactured by American automobile manufacturer Chevrolet.
-It is the first mid-engine Corvette since the model's introduction in 1953, differing from the traditional front-engine design.
-The C8 was announced in April 2019, and the coupe made its official debut on July 18, 2019 in Tustin, California.
+It is the first rear mid-engine Corvette since the model's introduction in 1953, differing from the traditional front mid-engine design started in 1963.
+The C8 was announced in April 2019, and the coupe made its official debut on July 18, 2019, in Tustin, California.
 The convertible made its debut in October 2019 during a media event at the Kennedy Space Center to coincide with the 50th anniversary of the Apollo 11 mission.
-The racing version, the Chevrolet Corvette C8.R, also made its debut that same month.
 Production officially began on February 3, 2020, delayed by the 2019 General Motors strike.

+Two variants of the C8 would go racing globally.
+The base model Corvette would serve as the basis for the Chevrolet Corvette C8.R, debuting in July 2019, later going on to win the 2020 and 2021 IMSA SportsCar Championships and the 2023 FIA World Endurance Championship.
+It would later be succeeded by the Z06-based Chevrolet Corvette Z06 GT3.R in 2024, following the discontinuation of the LM GTE class.

 Overview

-Following several experimental CERV prototype vehicles, the C8 is GM's first production mid-engine sports car since the Pontiac Fiero was discontinued.
-It features a vastly different design from previous Corvettes, with an all-new aluminum architecture and coil-over springs in place of leaf springs used on prior models.
+The Corvette C8 is GM's first rear mid-engine sports car since the Pontiac Fiero.
+It features a vastly different design from previous Corvettes, with an all-new aluminum architecture and coilover springs in place of the rear transverse mono-leaf spring used on prior models.
 The exterior features more aggressive aerodynamics including larger air intakes and prominent side scoops.
 A trunk is located at the rear, with additional storage space at the front of the car.
 Combined, these provide 13 cuft of cargo space, 2 cuft less than that of the C7.
 As a result of the switch to a mid-engine layout, the passenger cell has been shifted forward by 16.5 in.
 The cockpit has been designed to be driver-centric, with numerous controls mounted on the center console as well as utilizing a new hexagonal steering wheel.
 A 12 in digital screen replaces the instrument cluster and reflects one of the six driving modes selected, and is accompanied by an 8 in touchscreen.
-A special Z button (a homage to Zora Arkus-Duntov "Father of the Corvette") is also mounted on the steering wheel; this can quickly activate customized performance settings.
+A special Z button is located on the steering wheel; named in honor of earlier performance packages like Z51, Z06, and ZR1, it allows the driver to quickly activate customized performance settings.

 Stingray

 Trim levels and options

 Three trim levels are currently available, 1LT, 2LT and 3LT, augmented by three suspension setups, FE1, FE3 and FE4 which correspond with the two Z51 Performance packages.
 In addition, three seat options are also available: GT1, GT2 and Competition Sport.
 The interior is upholstered in leather, microsuede or performance textile with carbon fiber or aluminum trims.
 A Performance Data Recorder has been upgraded with a higher resolution camera as well as a new interface.
-GM's virtual camera mirror is optional, which projects video from the backup camera onto the rear view mirror.
+GM's virtual camera mirror is optional, which projects video from the backup camera onto the rear-view mirror.